Pre-Health Fall 2022 FAQs

-- Use idealist.org, volunteermatch.org, and local volunteer opportunity databases (like NY Cares) to seek other local options, but be ready for slow responses.
-Connect with the Harward Center for Community Partnerships for virtual community-engaged learning opportunities.
+- Use idealist.org, volunteermatch.org, and local volunteer opportunity databases (like NY Cares) to seek other local options.
+Connect with the Harward Center for Community Partnerships for community-engaged learning opportunities.

 - Read books that provide insight about being a doctor, applying to medical school, or learning about other health careers.
 For ideas, here’s a list of books that you might be interested in reading.

-- Contact alumni physicians near your home by searching Bates Bridge, LinkedIn, and for additional contact information, the Alumni Directory.
-Shadowing may not be possible for a while, but it will be interesting to chat with alumni about their experiences as physicians, nurses, PA’s, etc. See the PW Making Professional Connections Guide for guidance on connecting.
+- Connect with alums in healthcare by searching Bates Bridge, LinkedIn, and for additional contact information, the Alumni Directory.
+Check out the Purposeful Work Job Shadow Program to chat with alumni about their experiences as physicians, nurses, PA’s, etc. See the PW Making Professional Connections Guide for guidance on connecting.

 - Learn more about the next step in your education: Surf through websites for medical schools in your home state.
 Listen to the All Access Medical School Admissions podcast.
 Attend virtual fairs, virtual open houses, and other educational opportunities online (we’ll post these opportunities in Healthwork).

-- Engage in free online learning opportunities, like this class about pandemics from Harvard or one about community change in public health from Johns Hopkins or essentials of global health from Yale.
+- Engage in free online learning opportunities, like this one about community change in public health from Johns Hopkins or essentials of global health from Yale.

 - The Power of Self-Reflection.
 Many pre-health students are super-focused on doing as much as possible, but it is just as important to set aside time to reflect on your journey.
 Think deeply about your academic experiences, shadowing opportunities, research, and community service.
 Being able to share your personal narrative in writing (personal statement) and in-person (interview) is critical when applying to pre-health programs.
 Journaling, for example, is a great way to capture your thoughts as your understanding and motivation for medicine evolves with your experience.

-- Keep taking good care of yourself and others!
+- Take good care of your physical and emotional well-being.